-- provide governance for the Achievement oF Tenure process for probationary teachers and the PDP and PSP for tenured teachers; - o maintain a website to communicate PAR matters to District staff; - facilitate the transition of knowledge gained through teacher training or other professional experiences to research-based best practices in the school setting; provide opportunities for new and experienced teachers to achieve satisfaction and success while contributing to the improvement of the teaching profession; - demonstrate a commitment to professional growth throughout the Professional Career Continuum through job embedded staff development, the Professional Development Process and continuous learning to improve instruction; - create opportunities for professional growth and advancement throughout the Professional Career Continuum; - provide and support continuous training, professional development and leadership experiences using the National Staff Development Council Standards for Staff Development Standards (NSDC); - support teachers throughout the professional development continuum, including the Achievement oF Tenure Process and Professional Development Processes; - support Professional Practice Schools, teacher residency sites, Education Magnet, Professional Development Centers (PDC) and five induction models in Section D;
+- 1. provide governance for the Achievement of Tenure process for probationary teachers and the PDP and PSP for tenured teachers; - 2. maintain a website to communicate PAR matters to District staff; - 3. facilitate the transition of knowledge gained through teacher training or other professional experiences to research-based best practices in the school setting; provide opportunities for new and experienced teachers to achieve satisfaction and success while contributing to the improvement of the teaching profession;

-- identification and coordination of a cadre of Demonstration Teachers within the District.
-Demonstration Teachers are teachers who use exemplary practices in their classrooms and who are willing to model and discuss those practices for colleagues; - support teachers seeking National Board Certification; - work with the Teacher Development Council to support the pre-service programs of teacher preparation and induction; - assess and evaluate its services to insure efficiency, effectiveness, and overall success as it impacts teaching and learning. - provide regular professional development, training and collaborative support to District, PSP, TAP and Site Mentors - provide survey data, observations, coaching, and other feedback to all mentors as a part of their own PDP process to enhance their effectiveness - provide recognition of exemplary service of teacher leaders (or teachers in leadership roles)
+- 4. demonstrate a commitment to professional growth throughout the Professional Career Continuum through job embedded staff development, the Professional Development Process and continuous learning to improve instruction; - 5. create opportunities for professional growth and advancement throughout the Professional Career Continuum; - 6. provide and support continuous training, professional development and leadership experiences using the National Staff Development Council Standards for Staff Development Standards (NSDC); - 7. support teachers throughout the professional development continuum, including the Achievement of Tenure Process and Professional Development Processes; - 8. support Professional Practice Schools, teacher residency sites, Education Magnet, Professional Development Centers (PDC) and five induction models in Section 5.11.2.b; - 9. identification and coordination of a cadre of Demonstration Teachers within the District.
+Demonstration Teachers are teachers who use exemplary practices in their classrooms and who are willing to model and discuss those practices for colleagues; - 10. support teachers seeking National Board Certification; - 11. work with the Teacher Development Council to support the pre-service programs of teacher preparation and induction; - 12. assess and evaluate its services to insure efficiency, effectiveness, and overall success as it impacts teaching and learning. - 13. provide regular professional development, training and collaborative support to District, PSP, TAP and Site Mentors - 14. provide survey data, observations, coaching, and other feedback to all mentors as a part of their own PDP process to enhance their effectiveness - 15. provide recognition of exemplary service of teacher leaders (or teachers in leadership roles)